How To Enhance A Sunset Photo With Photoshop

 Step 1: Add A Gradient Map Adjustment Layer

-Photoshop's Gradient Map adjustment gets its name from what it does; it lets us "map", or assign, different colors to different tonal values in the image.
-For example, we can use a Gradient Map to assign one color to the darker areas and another color to the lighter areas.
-We can take it a step further and map a third color to the midtones in between.
-In fact, if we wanted, we could divide the entire tonal range of an image into a rainbow of colors!
-And since we're working with gradients (hence the name "Gradient Map"), Photoshop can create smooth transitions between the colors for us.
+Photoshop's Gradient Map adjustment gets its name from what it does.
+It lets us map, or assign, different colors of a gradient to different tonal or brightness values in the image.
+For example, we can use a Gradient Map to assign one color to the darker areas (the shadows) and another color to the lighter areas (the highlights).
+Or we can take it a step further and map a third color to the midtones in between.
+In fact, if we wanted, we could map the entire tonal range of an image to a rainbow of colors!
+And since we're working with gradients, Photoshop creates smooth transitions between the colors we've chosen.

 Step 2: Click On The Preview Bar To Edit The Gradient

 This opens Photoshop's Color Picker where we can select a different color.
 Choose a bright, saturated red.
-If you want to use the same shade of red that I'm using, go down to the RGB values in the lower center of the Color Picker and set the R (Red) value to 240, the G (Green) value to 15 and the B (Blue) value also to 15.
-You may think that bright red is a strange choice for a color that's going to be mapped to the darkest tones in the image, but don't worry.
-It will darken up nicely when we change the Gradient Map's blend mode later on:
+If you want to use the same shade of red that I'm using, look for the R, G and B values in the lower center of the Color Picker.
+"R" stands for Red, "G" is for Green, and "B" is for Blue.
+Set the R value to 240, the G value to 15 and the B value also to 15.
+Click OK when you're done to close out of the Color Picker:

-Click OK to close out of the Color Picker.
-If we look at our gradient in the Gradient Editor, we see that we now have a gradient that transitions from red on the left to yellow on the right, with Photoshop blending the two colors together for us, giving us a nice orange in the midtones:
+If we look in the preview bar of the Gradient Editor, we see that we now have a gradient that transitions from red on the left to yellow on the right.
+And, because Photoshop blends the two colors together, we also have a nice orange in the midtones: